 How to make Mixed Media Art?

 Mixed Media Artists work with a variety of media in a single artwork.
 To get started with mixed media art, begin by looking at things around you.
 You would need a sturdy material that can act as a base like a paper, sketchbook, a box, or any such object you have access to.
 Begin working with media that you are already familiar with.
 If you work with watercolours, you can add highlights with coloured pencils or markers.
 You can create collages by rearranging elements in your work using paper, catalogues, stamps, wrapping paper etc and glue them on the surface which could be paper, canvas or woodblocks.

 Experiment with new, inventive techniques in mixed media.
 Adopt a spontaneous playful approach to creating your work and remember to have fun along the way!
 Artists who work in the field of mixed media and get recognized can come from a variety of backgrounds.
 They can have formal training in Fine art, or have experience in the craft.
 As with many art genres, many artists are self-taught.

-If you are a Mixed media artist, you can showcase your creations on your portfolio website in a clean, minimalist way.
+If you are a Mixed media artist, you can showcase your creations on your design portfolio website in a clean, minimalist way.
 Your website will represent your style of work and attract more clients and inquiries.
 Opportunities abound, but you have to make sure that viewers understand the idea and concept behind your work.

 The themes available on Pixpa are personalizable and can be adapted to the needs of any artist or creative professional.
 The pages are designed to work with both static images and videos, so you can showcase videos or tutorials of your work.
 Add your contact details so that potential clients can connect with you.
 Write an artist statement and consider starting a blog to share more of your work, and stories about the work you're creating, and further differentiate yourself from other artists in your space.
 Check out this article on how to make your online portfolio stand out.